Cemeteries in Racine

 Trees.

 Alanthus, Tree of Heaven; Apple, flowering; Aralia, Ash, Ash, American Mountain; Ash, Weeping; Beech, Birch, City leaf; Birch, European White; Box Elder, Butternut, Catalpa, Catalpa Buntia, Chestnut, Chocke Cherry, Crab Apple, Crab, Flowering; Elm, Elm, Camperdown Weeping.
-Evergreens — Arbor Vitae, Cedar; ARbor Vitae, Globe, Arbor Vitae, Pyramidal; Cedar, Virginia; Fir, Balsam; Larch, Eurpean; Pine, Dwarf Mountain; Pine, Norway; Hackberry, Hickery, Locust, Linden, European; Maple, Maple, Norway; Maple, Red Leaf; Maple, Soft; Magnolia, Southern; Maple, Sugar; Mulberry, Mulberry, Tees Weeping; Oak, Burr; Oak, Pin; Oak, Red; Oak, White; Plum, Purple Leaf; Walnut, Willow, Wisconsin Weeping.
+Evergreens — Arbor Vitae, Cedar; Arbor Vitae, Globe, Arbor Vitae, Pyramidal; Cedar, Virginia; Fir, Balsam; Larch, Eurpean; Pine, Dwarf Mountain; Pine, Norway; Hackberry, Hickery, Locust, Linden, European; Maple, Maple, Norway; Maple, Red Leaf; Maple, Soft; Magnolia, Southern; Maple, Sugar; Mulberry, Mulberry, Tees Weeping; Oak, Burr; Oak, Pin; Oak, Red; Oak, White; Plum, Purple Leaf; Walnut, Willow, Wisconsin Weeping.

 Shrubs.